GARBAGE PATCH, WORLD OCEAN

 The 8th Continent® - Ocean Cleaning and Research Station was designed as a unique technology for collecting, sorting and recycling waste to address world pollution by physically removing debris.
 Its hidden power is to systematically address the problem by combining technology with education through its Research and Education Centre.

-The 8th Continent®’s design offers a unique opportunity for ocean exploration.
-Similarly to today’s space stations, which serve to conduct various experiments, The 8th Continent® aims to provide a platform for a wide range of scientific enquiries on the long-forgotten frontier – the world ocean.
-Through its building programme, technology and architecture, it addresses the issues of self-sufficient facilities on the open Sea.
+The 8th Continent®’s presents a unique opportunity for ocean exploration.
+It aims to serve as a platform for a wide array of scientific inquiries into the long-overlooked frontier of the world ocean.
+By integrating advanced technology and innovative architecture, The 8th Continent® addresses the challenges of creating self-sufficient facilities on the open sea.

 The exhibition in Slovak Pavilion during the 2020 Dubai Expo was possible thanks to the Ministry of Environment of the Slovak Republic.
 Image: Minister of Environment of the Slovak Republic Ján Budaj with Lenka Petráková